Gibberlings3/Road_To_Discovery_for_SoD/sodrtd/readme.sodrtd.english.txt

 This component is optional.
 Note: This component works without any of the other components.
 Component 2 "Main Component" will also provide the needed basic tracking variables for the listed ingame occurrences in case this component is not installed.
-Installing component 1 (or the same component of Themed Tweaks) is recommended for the whole ingame experience.

 2 Main Component: Tracking System
 ---------------------------------------------